 English Cocker Spaniel

 It is an agile dog.
-Although not an extremely athlete dog, you can do sports with them.
-But where they really excel, is as detection dog.
-They are generally used as companion dog.
+Although not an extremely athlete dog, you can do a variety of sports with them.
+But where they really excel, is as a detection dog.
+They are generally used as companion dogs.

 Being a tracking breed training should begin early.
-Walking with a not well trained cocker can be a difficult experience as they tend to keep their nose to the ground and until they find a trace and then follow it for as long as they can.
-With proper training at an early age you can make the most of the walks with you Cocker.
+Walking with a not well-trained cocker can be a difficult experience as they tend to keep their nose to the ground until they find a trace and then follow it for as long as they can.
+With proper training at an early age you can make the most of your walks with your Cocker.

 Needs rather moderate walking.
 If you like relaxed sports, this can be your breed.

 Check the other breeds here